 For environmental friendliness, the building actively incorporates an energy-saving system which allows the effective utilization of precious natural energy such as light, wind, and water to reduce burden on the environment and at the same time ensure a comfortable indoor environment.
 The building has been awarded platinum rating under the DBJ Green Building Certification System and won a SEGES (Social and Environmental Green Evaluation System) certification for urban development.
 In addition, under the Tokyo Green Building Program, the building has been awarded AAA, which means grade 3 and the highest grade, for the rate of reducing thermal load on the building (PAL reduction rate) and for the ERR (energy reduction rate) of the entire facility system.
 Furthermore, the building is going to receive the highest evaluation rank of “S” based on the CASBEE (Comprehensive Assessment System for Building Environmental Efficiency).

-Case Study 4: Signing a Basic Agreement for the Former Rissei Elementary School in Kyoto City PJ (PPP project)
+Case Study 4: Redevelopment of the site of the former Rissei Elementary School in Kyoto City

 In the public solicitation of proposals for using the former Rissei Elementary School site, solicited by the Kyoto City government in March 2017, a group comprising mainly of Hulic, Takenaka Corporation, and Furuse-gumi Corporation was selected as candidate contractors, and we signed a basic agreement with Kyoto City in May.
 This is a PPP project, in which a private business operator leases the former Rissei Elementary School site, owned by Kyoto City, and constructs and operates facilities proposed by the private sector, including municipality-designated facilities (space for community activities, etc.), with the aim of “reviving their dynamism and sense of community with a cultural hub at the center.”